-The term 'MoneyGram' is included in the Economics edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'MoneyGram' is included in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Money Gram is the name of the money transfer firm headquartered within the U.S. in Dallas, Texas.
 Its full name is MoneyGram International.
 The company’s operations center is located in St. Louis Park, Minnesota.
 The corporation maintains both regional and locally based offices throughout the globe.

 The company divides its various businesses along the lines of two different groups.
 These are Global Funds Transfers and Financial Paper Products.
 Using its proprietary network of financial institution clients and agents found around the world, the firm assists both businesses and individuals in transferring money and with various financial paper instruments.

 As the number two biggest money transfer service in the world, Money Gram is second only to Western Union.
 The firm does business in over 200 nations and possesses a worldwide network equating to approximately 347,000 agent offices.

 The creation of Money Gram International occurred because two independent businesses merged.
 This was the Travelers Express of Minneapolis, Minnesota and Integrated Payment Systems of Denver, Colorado.
 Integrated Payment Systems first set up Money Gram as a subsidiary unit.
 They spun it off into an independent firm which Travelers then acquired in 1998.
 By 2004, Travelers Express had opted to change its name to today’s MoneyGram International.